That-Dev-Girl-Sites/jhalabi.com/_posts/2016-12-31-not-making-new-year-resolutions.md

 redirect_from: "/blog/not-making-new-year-resolutions"
 categories:
   - life
+excerpt: At the end of 2015, I had asked for a stranger new year.
 ---

 It has been a year.
 Some of us have had a really rough year, while others had a pretty good year, but feel awkward admitting that 2016 wasn't all that bad.